samfolo/bank_tech_test/README.md

 ```
 As a customer
+So that I have somewhere to put my money
+I would like to sign up for a bank account

+As a customer
 So that I can manage my money
-I would like access to a bank account
+I would like access to my bank account

 As a customer
 So that I can keep all my earnings in one place